SeldonIO/seldon-core/docs-gb/experiments.md

 ---
-description: Learn how to implement A/B testing and traffic splitting in Seldon Core 2 for ML models and pipelines.
-This guide covers HTTP traffic distribution, model mirroring for testing, percentage-based traffic routing, and best practices for conducting ML model experiments in production environments.
+description: Learn how to implement A/B testing and model experiments in Seldon Core, including traffic splitting, version control, and real-time model switching.
 ---

 # Experiments